KrOlech/PolySampXpress/Readme.md

-***TO Do in Beta 0.2:***

-- ROI list:
-    - ROI labels

-- BUG Fixys:
-    - ROI Edit

-***Done:***

-- Get offset from Global Config
-- Manipulator:
-    - Centring on point
-    - Mechanical or software correction for unsquareness

-***uncontinued***

-- Manipulator:
-  - Getting position from manipulator for accuracies

-- Backend:
-    - Automatic manipulator calibration

 ***TO Do in Beta 0.3:***

+- GUI:
   - predefiniowanie pola roboczego

+- MAPA:
+  - mapa GUI
   - automatyczna mapa

 - Debug Mode
 - Manipulator:
     - wait for manipulator to reach goll befor displeing ROI's

 ***TO Do in Beta 0.4:***